codeimpossible/codeimpossible.github.com/_posts/2010-09-20-Spot-the-bug-for-in-and-JavaScript.md

 title: 'Spot the bug - for/in and JavaScript'
 slug: "Spot-the-bug-for-in-and-JavaScript"
 ---
-I'm poking around in the [JSOQ source][1]  this week and came across this gem.
+I'm poking around in the JSOQ source this week and came across this gem.

     var array = [
         { id: 1, num: 2 },